PratMaha/composable_kernel_eep590/project_scripts/README.md

 ### Buffer Management
 In the file `device_gemm_xdl_streamk.hpp`, we have commented out the buffer management code.
 This buffer could potentially be removed entirely if it does not affect the accuracy of the computation.

+**Optimization**: Removing Asynchronous Memory Initialization To improve performance, we removed the initialization of asynchronous memory (hipMemsetAsync).
+This optimization aimed to reduce execution time by eliminating redundant memory initialization before kernel launch.
+We considered the following scenarios:

+**Kernel Initialization Overhead**: If the kernel initializes all elements of the memory buffer (karg.p_c_grid), additional asynchronous initialization is unnecessary and introduces overhead.
+Skipping it can improve performance.

+**Data Reuse or Overwrite**: If the memory buffer is completely overwritten by the kernel, initializing it to zero beforehand is redundant and can be omitted to speed up execution.

+**Limited Impact on Kernel Output**: If the initial content of karg.p_c_grid does not affect the final output, skipping initialization does not degrade results, enhancing performance by avoiding unnecessary operations.

+By considering these factors, we ensured the optimization did not compromise data integrity, leading to faster execution and better overall performance.

 ### Minimizing Branch Divergence
 We focused on reducing branch divergence in the `block_to_ctile_file`.
 The original code contained conditional branches based on the value of `blockidx`, which could introduce performance overhead due to branch prediction misses and potential pipeline stalls.
 We refactored the code to use arithmetic operations instead of conditional statements to minimize these issues.